dcluet/Lipid_Droplets_Detector/README.md

 --
 The `LIPID_DROPLETS` macro requires `ImageJ v1.49g` or higher ([Download](https://imagej.nih.gov/ij/download.html)).

-For ImageJ, the conversion of the analyzed stacks into animated GIFs requires the ([Gif-Stack-Writer Plugin](https://imagej.nih.gov/ij/plugins/gif-stack-writer.html)).
+For ImageJ, the conversion of the analyzed stacks into animated GIFs requires the ([Gif-Stack-Writer Plugin](https://imagej.nih.gov/ij/plugins/gif-stack-writer.html)) that will be automatically installed, if missing.

 To read Markdown files, use the `Markdown Preview Plus` extension for `Chrome`.
 In the `Extension menu` allow access to files URL.